eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.1 Introduction to Passkeys
 Passkeys are to be seen as an alternative to passwords.
-The idea is that a user, when registering a user account at a service generates a public-private keypair, registers the public key at the service, and can then subsequently use the private key to authenticate towards the service at later points in time.
+The idea is that a user, when registering a user account at a service generates a public-private key pair, registers the public key at the service, and can then subsequently use the private key to authenticate towards the service at later points in time.
 In a bit more detail, the flow for using such passkeys follows the following blueprint.

 **Registration:**